cmcuza/TerseTS/README.md

 TerseTS provides `./src/tersets.zig` as the single access point and two main functions `compress` and `decompress`.

 For compression, you can select the compression method through the `Configuration` structure with two parameters: the compression method, e.g., `.method=.SwingFilter`, and the error bound, e.g., `.error_bound = 0.1`.
+The supported compression methods are specified in `src/tersets.zig`.

 For decompression, the `Configuration` is not needed as the method is encoded in the compressed values.
 </details>